doirisks/dori/README.md

 github guidelines for [making your code citable](https://guides.github.com/activities/citable-code/).

 ## Folder Structure
-To try to be as flexible as possible, each folder will have as little structure as possible.
+Trying to be as flexible as possible, each folder will have as little structure as possible.
 The minimal requirements are that each folder have a README.md file and contain at least one machine-readable representation of the model.
-This can range from SAS macros, to Dockerfile's that help expose the model through RESTful APIs.
+This can range from SAS macros, to R object stores, to python machine learning pipelines.

 ## Disclaimer
 **USE AT YOUR OWN RISK**.
 This repository is provided as an academic exercise